E-mail the class

 If there was an uneasy conflict between, on the one side, sustainability and resilience as embodied however imperfectly in the ethnoecology of traditional local communities, and on the other side the aims of the imperial state, the conflict became much sharper and unequal, and the interval of sustainability much less, when the Communists took over determined to "develop" China.
 This section first looks at the ideals of the Communist Party-State and then at some of the environmental consequences at the national scale.

 Whatever the Chinese Communists were thinking, they were, in James Scott's words, "Seeing Like a State."
-So start out reading his chapter from that book on Authoritarian High Modernism, and then, with this in mind, start reading your required text, Judith Shapiro's Mao's War Against Nature as an example of high modernism.
-Read as much as you can for today, but finish the book before you start on the essay for this unit.
+So start out reading his chapter from that book on Authoritarian High Modernism, and then, with this in mind, read the Introduction to Judith Shapiro's Mao's War Against Nature as an example of high modernism.

-In class I will present an overview of water issues, and we will discuss the best ways for solving China's water problems.
+In the second class hour I will present an overview of water issues, and we will discuss the best ways for solving China's water problems.

 Almost all of the attention in the foreign press to environmental problems in China deals with pollution.
 Well, fair enough; pollution isn't at the root of anything, but it is obvious and it is bad and, unlike some other aspects of the environment, it seems to be out of control and getting worse.
 As Tom Lehrer once sang,